Free Consultation

 Contact Our Aurora Dog Bite Lawyer Today

-The Aurora dog bite attorneys at the Fang Law Firm have more than a decade of experience in personal injury law.
+The Aurora dog bite attorneys at Fang Accident Lawyers have more than a decade of experience in personal injury law.
 In that time, we have litigated more than 10,000 cases, with a success rate of 98 percent.
 When you hire us, you are hiring a firm that has the resources of a large firm but the personability of a small firm.

 You will never get handed off to a secretary or paralegal who doesn’t know as much about your case.
 An attorney is always available and happy to answer questions about your case and provide updates.
 If you experienced a dog bite attack and have questions or need assistance, don’t hesitate to contact us today for a free consultation.
 If you or someone you love has been attacked by a dog in Aurora, contact our firm today.